phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

     }
 ```

-The `GreetingService` now become a REST Resource that allow you to do a `GET` passing the name as a `PathParam` and optional ways as `QueryParam`:
+The `GreetingService` now becomes a REST Resource that allows you to do a `GET` passing the name as a `PathParam` and optional ways to greet as `QueryParam`:

 ```java
     @Path("/")